Yehoram Ulman

 Yehoram Ulman is a rabbi in Sydney, Australia.
-He was born in Leningrad, USSR in 1964.
-He holds a number of senior positions in the Orthodox Jewish community.
+Born in Leningrad, USSR in 1964, he holds a number of senior positions in the Orthodox Jewish community.

 Activities

 FREE - Chabad of Bondi

 Ulman is the Rabbi of Friends of Refugees of Eastern Europe (FREE), which has been servicing Sydney's Russian-speaking community since 1986.
 FREE attempts to connect many of the thousands of immigrants from the former USSR to their Jewish roots.
 In this role Ulman has presided over many adult circumcisions, as they were forbidden in the USSR.